All Episodes

 Students demand law professors eliminate traumatic triggering rape law lessons.

-Student organizations representing women's interests now routinely advise students at Harvard Law that they should not feel pressured to attend or participate in class sessions that focus on the law of sexual violence because it might be too traumatic.
+Student organizations representing women's interests now routinely advise students at Harvard law that they should not feel pressured to attend or participate in class sessions that focus on the law of sexual violence because it might be too traumatic.

-Suk says these same interest groups encourage professors to warn their students that the rape law unit might trigger traumatic memories, and so we can't teach it.
+Such says these same interest groups encourage professors to warn their students that the rape law unit might trigger traumatic memories, and so we can't teach it.

 They can't even learn about rape law because it might be too traumatic.

-And the women are asking to be exempted from it because even the lessons are too traumatic.
+These are law students, and the women are asking to be exempted from it because even the lessons are too traumatic.

 Okay, that's one.

-That's that's campus remote.
+That's campus reform.

 It's a much more involved story.

-We'll link to it at Rushlinbaugh.com.
+We'll link to it at rushlinbaugh.com.

 Marquette University, no free speech at Marquette.

-Weeks ago, in the theory of ethics class, philosophy instructor Cheryl Abate listed several possible topics of discussion, but said one of them, gay marriage, could not be addressed because any opposition argument would offend gay students, and besides, society has already agreed that gays can marriage.
+Weeks ago, in the theory of ethics class, philosophy instructor Cheryl Abate listed several possible topics of discussion, but said one of them, gay marriage, could not be addressed because any opposition argument would offend gay students.

 And in this story, there actually was a man in this story on campus who said, this is crazy.

-This is bad excellent crazy, and they kicked him off campus.
+And they kicked him off campus.

-He criticized the curriculum, said it was crazy, and they got rid of him.
+He criticized the curriculum, said it was crazy, and they got rid of him, kicked him off campus.

-And then University of Michigan professors, I hate Republicans column sparks backlash.
+And then, University of Michigan professors I Hate Republicans column sparks backlash.

-A University of Michigan professor has sparked a backlash among colleagues and GOP officials after writing a column, It's okay to hate Republicans, including a call from the State Party's chairman for her resignation.
+A University of Michigan professor has sparked a backlash among colleagues and GOP officials after writing a column, It's Okay to Hate Republicans, including a call from the state party's chairman for her resignation.

 I hate Republicans.